Irvine’s #1 Real Estate Team Gets 95 Organic Visitors a Month

 Where Their Traffic Actually Comes From

-Their single biggest traffic driver is their own name.
-“Irene and ricky zhang” ranks #1 and accounts for 12.63% of their organic traffic.
-That’s roughly 12 visitors a month finding them by searching their name directly.
+Their single biggest traffic driver is their own name. “irene and ricky zhang” ranks number 1 and accounts for about 12% of their organic traffic.
+That is roughly 12 visitors a month finding them by searching their name directly.
 These are people who already know they exist.

-The second biggest traffic driver is “Woodbury town center irvine” – a 720 monthly search term where they appear in the People Also Ask box.
-It’s their one legitimate non-branded placement, but a PAA snippet is passive visibility, not a lead funnel.
+The second biggest traffic driver is “Woodbury town center irvine” — a 720‑search‑per‑month term where they appear in a People Also Ask box.
+It is their one legitimate non‑branded placement, but a PAA snippet is passive visibility, not a lead funnel.
 Nobody clicking a People Also Ask result is looking for a listing agent.

 The Neighborhood Rankings Gap